BrambleXu/Automate-the-Boring-Stuff-with-Python-Solutions/README.md

 Because the book didn't give solutions for the **Practice Projects**, so I add my solutions for other learners.

 I hope this could help those people who study this book.

-If you have your solutions, welcome to pull a request to this project.
+**This project is no longer actively maintained.
+If you finished new solutions, welcome to pull a request to this project.**

 ---
 OS: MAC air
 Python: 3.5.2